semifor/Twitter-API/README.md

 ===========
 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges) [![Build Status](https://travis-ci.org/semifor/Twitter-API.svg?branch=master)](https://travis-ci.org/semifor/Twitter-API)

 This is a rewrite of [Net::Twitter][1] and [Net::Twitter::Lite][2].
-If it works out, I'll deprecate those modules in favor of this one.
+If it works out, this will become Net::Twitter 5.x, and Net::Twitter::Lite will go away.

-The final distribution name is yet to be decided, so it may change.

 I have several goals for the rewrite:
 * leaner